 By Susan Braden

 Affordable dental care is optimal for maintaining your budget.
 Even if you have dental insurance, it often only covers a small fraction of the total cost of care.
-Since many oral procedures are not elective, you may not have the luxury of time when thinking about saving your money.
-Fortunately, there are several solutions and strategies that can help you cover unavoidable out-of-pocket dental costs for the most affordable dental care possible, such as financing, employer coverage, or a discount dental plan.
+Fortunately, there are several solutions and strategies that can help you cover unavoidable out-of-pocket dental costs for the most affordable dental care possible.

 Especially if you are a long-time patient in good standing, many practices will offer in-house financing to help you stretch the charges over several months.
 They might also give you the option of giving a down payment and paying the rest of what you owe upon completion of a series of procedures.
 Generally, this financing is done on a case by case basis, and whether it will be an option for you depends on several factors, including the amount you owe, the frequency with which you can pay, and the nature of the procedure.
 Remember, you have nothing to lose by asking about this option, so inquire by phone or at the time of your next visit.